 In Beam Pattern A, you can see how the patterns change with voltage changes.

 Target size is a big factor in beam readings.
 Larger targets reflect more sound.
 This means they can be at a further distance while still being detected by the sensor (see Beam Pattern D).
 This narrows the beam angle.
 Small targets reflect less sound and therefore need to be closer for the sound to return back to the sensor (see Beam Pattern C).
-This widens the beam angle.

 This is where voltage comes into play.
 More voltage means that more sound will hit the target and bounce back to the sensor.
 This is ideal for smaller targets, as there is a better chance of the sensor receiving the sound waves from the target.
 As you can see in Beam Pattern D, voltage makes less of an impact on larger targets because the objects already reflect a large amount of sound.